Clark leads No. 4 Iowa past Southern, 87-34, in opener

 IOWA CITY, Iowa (AP)Caitlin Clark scored 20 points as No. 4 Iowa opened the season with an 87-34 win over Southern on Monday night.

 Clark, a junior guard who was a unanimous Associated Press preseason All-American, shook off a couple of early injuries to finish with a 6 of 10 shooting night.
-Clark, who led the nation in assists last season, had just one assist in the game but had nine rebounds.
+Clark, who led the nation in assists last season, had just one assist in the game, but finished with nine rebounds.
 She played just 20 minutes.

 Clark appeared to twist her ankle on a drive to the basket three minutes into the game and had to be helped off the court.
 She went with a trainer to the training room, but was back on the bench a minute later.
 Clark then got caught with an elbow after coming back into the game later in the first quarter and suffered a bloody nose.